hercules261188/friendkit-public/README.md

 * steps to reproduce
 * Already tried fixes (if relevant)

+You can also report an issue on our [support portal](https://support.csssninja.io)

+## 🗨️ Discussions (feature requests)

+If you want to contribute to the project development by requesting new features, you can use the discussions tab.
+You can upvote existing requests or create your own.

 ## 🎉 More

 You liked Friendkit?
 Check also our other premium Envato bulma themes [Css Ninja](https://themeforest.net/user/cssninjastudio/portfolio).